 Thus said a divided Iowa Supreme Court on March 30 in …

-The Iowa Supreme Court will hear arguments in seven cases March 20 and 21.
-Six other cases will be submitted to the Court without oral argument.
-Go to On Brief’s “Cases in the Pipeline” page to read briefs filed in these cases.
-Following are brief summaries of the cases to be argued
+The Iowa Supreme Court will hear arguments in 10 cases Dec.
+17 and 18, and three other cases will be submitted to the Court without oral argument.
+Following are brief summaries of the December cases.

 On Brief: Iowa’s Appellate Blog is devoted to appellate litigation with a focus on the Iowa Supreme Court, the Iowa Court of Appeals, and the U.S. Court of Appeals for the Eighth Circuit.